anntzer/redeal/README.rst

 some example simulations.

-A double-dummy solver function is also available through Bo Haglund's DDS 2.9.0, which is distributed with Redeal as a git submodule.
-Note that on Linux, DDS requires the ``procps-ng`` package.
+A double-dummy solver function is also available through Bo Haglund's DDS 2.9.0 (slightly patched at build time), which is distributed with Redeal as a git submodule.
+Note that this requires the ``libgomp`` package.
 You can also download the compiled shared objects from `Bo Haglund's website`__.
 For Windows, the DDS DLLs are distributed together with Redeal.
 In any case, if you cannot compile the DDS library, Redeal will work fine but the ``dd_tricks``, ``dd_score`` and ``dd_all_tricks`` methods will be unavailable.

 __ http://privat.bahnhof.se/wb758135/bridge/dll.html